OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 ## Create a mapping of actions to their functions

-1. Be sure that the HTML file that the `<FunctionFile>` element in the manifest points to has a `<script>` tag that loads a custom JavaScript file.
+1. In your project, open the JavaScript file loaded by your HTML page in the `<FunctionFile>` element.
 1. In the JavaScript file, use the [Office.actions.associate](/javascript/api/office/office.actions#associate) API to map each action that you specified in the JSON file to a JavaScript function.
 Add the following JavaScript to the file.
 Note the following about the code:

     - The first parameter is one of the actions from the JSON file.